Maine Municipal Construction Grant Program and

 Wastewater Infrastructure Grant

-The Department allocated $13,650,000 for Wastewater Infrastructure Grants in state fiscal year 2019 for grants in the amount of 15-25% of the eligible costs for design and up to 80% of the eligible construction costs (bidding, construction administration and inspection, and construction).
+The Department allocated $13,450,000 for Wastewater Infrastructure Grants in state fiscal year 2020 for grants in the amount of 15-25% of the eligible costs for design and up to 80% of the eligible construction costs (bidding, construction administration and inspection, and construction).
 In awarding the grants, applicant's affordability points will be calculated taking into consideration the estimated project cost and all funding sources.
 To be eligible for a Design/Construction grant, the applicant's affordability points must be 7.0, or higher (see State Grant Affordability Calculator).
-The deadline for submitting an application for this year’s funding was February 15, 2019.
-The Department has completed reviewing the applications and on May 31, 2019 notified all applicants of the 2019 Wastewater Infrastructure Final Grant Offers.
+The deadline for submitting an application, the Wastewater Infrastructure User Rate Calculator, and a Preliminary Engineering Report for state fiscal year 2020 funding is February 7, 2020.
+Please see the State Wastewater Infrastructure Planning and Construction Grants Available (PDF) announcement for details.

 Clean Water State Revolving Loan Fund (CWSRF)